-Black Edition models add 19-inch black alloys and a gloss black exterior pack, while top-level Vorsprung models get Audi’s adjustable adaptive suspension package and Matrix headlamps.
+Black Edition models add 19-inch black alloys and a gloss black exterior pack, while the top-level Vorsprung trim no longer features on the price list.

 One highlight of the Q2 is that it comes with Audi’s Pre Sense safety kit.
 It's standard on all models and includes Autonomous Emergency Braking, which will put the brakes on if the sensors detect a pedestrian stepping out in front of the car.
 Other big car options include adaptive cruise control, lane departure warning and lane keep assistance, plus traffic sign recognition and rear traffic alert when you’re reversing.

 Prices range from around £25,500 to more than £37,000 for Technik through to Black Edition models, while the sporty SQ2 starts at just over £41,000.